stripe/rainier/docs/likelihoods.md

 ## Plotting a Posterior

-Finally, we're reading to take a look at the posterior for `lambda`.
+Finally, we're ready to take a look at the posterior for `lambda`.
 As with `optimize`, we need to specify which random variable we're interested in, by using the `predict` method on `Trace`.
 (It's cheap to do this for multiple different predictions, because the inference has already been run and stored in the trace.)

 ```scala
 val posterior = eggTrace.predict(lambda)